10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 1. Boutique Hotel Das Tigra

-2. Boutiquehotel Das Tyrol (4-star boutique, near the Christmas Village on Maria-Theresien-Platz)
+2. Boutiquehotel Das Tyrol (near the Christmas Village on Maria-Theresien-Platz)

 Best Things to Do in Vienna in Winter